Why asylum seekers want a shot at life in the UK instead of France

 ‘We will all go to England, one hundred per cent’: Despite tragedy, migrants still determined to get to UK

-Despite the risks, many people are still willing to try and get to the UK
+Reuniting with family members, being able to speak English, and the quality of life are the main factors

-The English Channel saw its deadliest shipwreck since the migrant crisis began last week: twenty-seven people died when their boat sunk trying to reach the UK.
+The English Channel saw its deadliest shipwreck since the migrant crisis began last week: 27 people died when their boat sunk trying to reach the UK.

-The tragedy - which had only two survivors - has once again shone a spotlight on the dangers of making the crossing.
+The tragedy, in which only two survived, has once again shone a spotlight on the dangers of making the crossing.

-But in France, asylum seekers living in campsites in bitter cold temperatures remained determined to make it to the UK.
+But in France, asylum seekers living in campsites in bitterly cold temperatures remained determined to make it to the UK.

 Police routinely break up the camps and take down tents.
 After this, asylum seekers are typically transported to holding centres scattered across France where they are encouraged to file for asylum.